fabianwennink/IconCaptcha-PHP/README.md

 # Wiki
 For information on how to install, set up and configure IconCaptcha, please check the Wiki pages:

-* [How To Use](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use) - A guide on how to setup and use IconCaptcha.
+* [How To Use](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use) - A guide on how to set up and use IconCaptcha.
     * [Requirements](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#requirements) - A list of requirements to get IconCaptcha working properly on your website.
     * [Download](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#download) - Information on how to download the required client-side and server-side packages.
     * [Usage](https://github.com/fabianwennink/IconCaptcha-PHP/wiki/How-To-Use#usage) - Details on how to implement IconCaptcha in both the client-side and server-side.